 Website | StartMail.com |

 StartMail is a secure email service from the Netherlands.
 It was created by the team behind Startpage, a private search engine that we are a bit wary of since Startpage was acquired by System1.
-However StartMail is a separate entity under the company StartMail B.V. which operates under Dutch law in The Netherlands.
+However, StartMail is a separate entity under the company StartMail B.V. which operates under Dutch law in The Netherlands.
 Whether that is sufficient separation from System1 is your call.

 StartMail has IMAP and SMTP support, allowing you to use it with other email services and import your Gmail messages and contacts.
-Other useful features include 10 GB of storage space and the ability to use your own domains.
+Other useful features include 20 GB of storage space and the ability to use your own domains.

 Here’s a real difference from the other services we’ve looked at so far.
-StartMail encrypts your email on the server, rather than in your web browser.
-Their white paper offers some good arguments for why that is the way to go, despite most services opting to do the encryption in the browser.
+StartMail encrypts your email on the server, rather than in your web browser.Their white paper offers some good arguments for why that is the way to go, despite most services opting for the browser encryption.
 We’re not convinced, but you should check out the white paper and decide for yourself.

 StartMail offers some definite pluses, along with a couple of things that give us pause.
 If you are interested in this service, you should take advantage of the 30 day limited free trial and give it a good shaking before committing to the $60/year subscription fee.